Toggle Menu

 Book an Appointment

-Anxiety Disorders are the most common psychiatric illness affecting children and adolescents.
+• Anxiety disorders are the most common mental health conditions affecting children and adolescents.

-Examples of anxiety disorders that affect children and adolescents include:
+Common anxiety disorders affecting children and teens include:

 • Social Anxiety Disorder